joavzmo/DC/README.md

 July 7, 2019.

-All files have been anonymized to prevent conflicts with my current employer.
+All files have been anonymized and an ad-hoc GitHub profile has been created to prevent conflicts with my current employer.

 ## Deliverables